Kequc/kequtest/readme.md

 # <img alt="kequtest" src="https://github.com/Kequc/kequtest/raw/main/logo.png" width="190" height="85" />

-A very clean and lightweight unit test runner using no dependencies.
+A clean and lightweight unit test runner using no dependencies.
 Useful for testing small projects, plugins, things like that quickly.
 The goal is to be simple.

 You don't need to configure anything to begin testing just run kequtest.